 Evaluate spectral flatness using the subcarrier received values or the magnitude of the channel estimation of the occupied subcarriers of the transmission EHT PPDUs.
 Nonoccupied subcarriers of the transmitted EHT PPDUs shall be ignored during averaging and testing.
 Resource unit power boosting and beamforming should not be used when measuring spectral flatness.

 Let Ei,avg denote the magnitude of the channel estimation on subcarrier i or the average constellation energy of a BPSK modulated subcarrier i in an EHT data symbol.

-In a contiguous EHT transmission having a bandwidth listed in Table 35-x1 (Maximum transmit spectral flatness deviations), Ei,avg of each of the subcarriers with indices listed as tested subcarrier indices shall not deviate by more than the specified maximum deviation in Table 35-x1 (Maximum transmit spectral flatness deviations) from the average of Ei,avg over subcarrier indices listed as averaging subcarrier indices.
+In a contiguous EHT transmission having a bandwidth listed in Table 35-x1 (Maximum transmit spectral flatness deviations), Ei,avg of each of the subcarriers with indices listed as tested subcarrier indices shall not deviate by more than the specified maximum deviation in Table 35-x1 (Maximum transmit spectral flatness deviations for EHT PPDU) from the average of Ei,avg over subcarrier indices listed as averaging subcarrier indices.
 Averaging of Ei,avg is done in the linear domain.
+For PPDU Bandwidth equal to 80MHz, 160MHz, 320MHz, depends on whether the preamble puncturing is applied or not, the maximum deviation is different.

+Table 35-x1 Maximum transmit spectral flatness deviations for EHT PPDU